Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Results

 \subsubsection{CO Isotopologue LTE}

-We estimated the \ce{H2} column density and mass of the filament using \ce{CO} isotopologue column densities by assuming that the gas in the cloud is optically thin for \ce{^13CO} and \ce{C^18O}, and we assume the cloud is in local thermodynamic equilibrium.
-If the \ce{CO} isotopologue lines are optically thick subthermally excited, then the real column density found through these methods is likely higher.
+We estimated the $\mathrm{H_2}$ column density and mass of the filament using CO isotopologue column densities by assuming that the gas in the cloud is optically thin for $\mathrm{^{13}CO}$ and $\mathrm{C^{18}O}$, and we assume the cloud is in local thermodynamic equilibrium.
+If the CO isotopologue lines are optically thick subthermally excited, then the real column density found through these methods is likely higher.
 The subthermal excitation case is unlikely in the case of the filament due to the high densities expected at the center of star forming clouds.

-The \ce{^13CO} $1\rightarrow0$ line is most likely optically thick at the column densities observed in the filament, but the \ce{C^18O} $1\rightarrow0$ line could be optically thin.
+While we assume it is optically thin for these measurements, the $\mathrm{^{13}CO}$ $1\rightarrow0$ line is likely at least partially optically thick at the column densities observed in the filament, which would result in our mass measurement using $\mathrm{^{13}CO}$ being an underestimate.
+The $\mathrm{C^{18}O}$ $1\rightarrow0$ line is unlikely to be optically thick, as the densities where this line is optically thick would result in all of the CO being frozen out of the gas phase.
+While our final measurement of mass from $\mathrm{C^{18}O}$ is multiple times higher than the mass measured from $\mathrm{^{13}CO}$ emission, we cannot necessarily use this as evidence that $\mathrm{^{13}CO}$ is optically thin, as it is degenerate with the assumed isotope ratios used later to convert to $\mathrm{^{12}C^{16}O}$.

-We use Equation 79 from \citet{mangum15} to calculate the column density of the \ce{CO} isotopologues
+We use Equation 79 from \citet{mangum15} to calculate the column density of the CO isotopologues